1. Introduction

 To start the Techila Server, navigate to https://console.cloud.google.com/marketplace/details/techila-public/techila using your web browser and click the Launch button.

-When deploying the Techila Distributed Computing Engine environment, you will be have to define a name (1 in the screenshot) for the deployment and choose the geographical Zone (2 in the screenshot) where you want to have the system deployed.
+When deploying the Techila Distributed Computing Engine environment, you will be have to define a name (1 in the screenshot) for the deployment.
+You will also need to speficy a name, ID and description for a new Service Account (2 in the screenshot).
+Then choose the geographical Zone (3 in the screenshot) where you want to have the system deployed.
 Typically it is good practice to choose a geographical zone that is close to your computer’s location.
 This will help reduce the network latency between your computer and the Techila Server.

-After modifyin the deployment settings, click the Deploy (4 in the screenshot) button to start the deployment process as illustrated in the screenshot below.
+After modifying the deployment settings, click the Deploy (5 in the screenshot) button to start the deployment process as illustrated in the screenshot below.

 image11

 Wait for the deployment to complete.
 This may take several minutes.
-After the deployment has been completed, a message stating Your Techila Distributed Computing deployment is ready will be displayed.
+After the deployment has been completed, a screen similar to one below will be shown where all resources are shown in Created status.

 image12